 When it comes to having too much of a good thing, exercise is a prime example.
 Any healthy activity can be dangerous when taken to an extreme or done in excess.
-Two recent studies have shed light on the impact of over-exercising, encouraging seasoned athletes and casual enthusiasts alike to take it easy.
+In general, adults should get around 5 hours a week of moderate exercise or 2½ hours of more intense activity.
+But research shows that going above and beyond this doesn’t increase your health benefits.

 Some signs that you are working out too much: